cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

 ![Type control sidebar](/images/type_tools.png)

-You can change the shape of the label at any moment.
+You can change the shape of the label as needed.
 This change will not affect the existing annotation.

 For example, if you created objects using polygons and then changed